What Happens to Property Owned Before Marriage?

 In Texas, how does community property law work?

 Texas is a community property state.
-Since all property existing at the time of divorce is presumed by law to be community property, dividing separate property from the community assets requires a high burden of proof.
-A large body of case law has developed over the years to address the plethora of fact situations that have emerged in actual divorces in Texas.
+Since all property existing at the time of divorce is presumed by law to be community property, dividing the separate property from the community assets requires a high burden of proof.
+A large body of case law has developed over the years to address the plethora of facts and situations that have emerged in actual divorces in Texas.

 Property acquired during the marriage is considered community property in Texas unless it can be proven to be separate.